 Austraclear fully discloses its Regulations and Procedures to participants, and publicly discloses its rules and a range of additional relevant information on its risk management procedures (SSF Standard 18.1).
-This includes information regarding the general descriptions of system design and the roles of Austraclear and its participants (SSF Standards 18.2, 18.3).
-Austraclear provides new participants with comprehensive documentation, and verifies their understanding of their responsibilities as participants; existing participants are also provided with education on their obligations where required (SSF Standard 20.4).
-ASX has published a high-level Disclosure Framework document, but will be expected to expand on this over the next Assessment period (SSF Standard 18.5).
+This includes information regarding the general descriptions of system design and the roles and obligations of Austraclear and its participants (SSF Standard 18.2).
+Austraclear provides new participants with comprehensive documentation, and verifies their understanding of their responsibilities as participants; existing participants are also provided with education on their obligations where required (SSF Standard 18.3).
+ASX has published its response to the CPSS-IOSCO Disclosure Framework and plans to periodically update and enhance this document where appropriate (SSF Standard 18.4).
+During the Assessment period ASX redesigned its website, providing links to information that is subject to disclosure requirements from a central location.